 3. Katyusha Rocket Launcher

-It had a 5 Kg explosive (HE) warhead and was attached on the vehicle designated as the BM-13.
-The rockets had a range of 8.5 km and the explosive fragmentation radius upon impact was over 10 m.
-The launcher was less accurate than artillery guns but were effective in saturation bombardment which was most feared by the German troops.
-Over 10,000 Katyusha Launchers were produced by the end of the war along with 12 million rockets.
+It had a 5kg high explosive warhead and was attached on the vehicle designated as the BM-13.
+The rockets had a range of 8.5km and the explosive fragmentation radius upon impact was over 10m.
+The launchers were less accurate than artillery guns but were effective in saturation bombardment which was most feared by the German troops.
+Over 10,000 Katyusha launchers were produced by the end of the war along with 12 million rockets.

 2. Hawker Hurricane

-The Hawker Hurricane was the British single seat fighter aircraft that was built by the Hawker Aircraft for the Royal Air Force (RAF).
+The Hawker Hurricane was the British single-seat fighter aircraft that was built by Hawker Aircraft for the RAF.
 It was one of the greatest fighter planes of the Second World War.
-It could read a maximum speed of 340 mph and had a range of 468 miles with ceiling of 35,000 feet.
+It could reach a maximum speed of 340mph and had a range of 468 miles with a ceiling of 35,000 feet.
 Armaments in the Hurricane included eight 0.303 machine guns.

 1. Atom Bomb (Fat Man and Little Boy)

-The detonation of these bombs made USA the first and the only country to use atomic bombs against another country.
-Over 66,000 people were killed as the direct result of the blast in Hiroshima with over 69,000 casualties.
+The detonation of these bombs made the USA the first and only country to use atomic bombs against another country.
+Over 66,000 people were killed as a direct result of the blast in Hiroshima with over 69,000 casualties.
 Among the dead, 20,000 were from the Imperial Japanese Army.
-The total number of deaths reached over 192,000 including the after effects of the radiation and the aftermath.
+The total number of deaths reached over 192,000 including the after effects of radiation.
 Over 70,000 people were killed instantly in Nagasaki.
-Five days after the second detonation, Japan surrendered ending the deadliest war in history.
+Five days after the second detonation, Japan surrendered, ending the deadliest war in history.

 The 10 Bloodiest Battles of World War I

 Over 60 million people were killed during the deadly years of the Second World War, making it the most lethal and devastating war in human history.